Chrozophora tinctoria

 Chrozophora tinctoria (commonly known as dyer's croton, giradol, turnsole or dyer's litmus plant) is a plant species native to the Mediterranean, the Middle East, India, Pakistan, and Central Asia.
 It is also present as a weed in North America and Australia.

 Description

 It is an annual, typically found in nutrient-poor ground.
 It develops a large taproot.
 The plant is erect and covered with wool-like hairs.
 The ash-green leaves are alternate.
 The tiny monecious flowers are grouped in a raceme.
 The lower, female flowers lack petals and the upper male flowers have five small yellow petals.
 Pollination is by ants.
 The fruits are conspicuous and consist of three dark green conjoined spheres.
 Their surface is decorated with white scales and warty structures.
 Each sphere contains three seeds, which are propelled away from the plant by the mechanical force of the mature fruit twisting as it opens.
 It is considered a poisonous plant.
 Its consumption may cause stomach upset, vomiting, nausea, and diarrhoea.

+Taxonomy

+Chrozophora tinctoria was named Croton tinctorius by Carl Linnaeus in 1753.
+The botanist Conrad Moench classified it in the genus Ricinoides in 1794, but the accepted name of the species was created in 1824 when Adrien-Henri de Jussieu moved it to Chrozophora.
+Together with its genus it is part of the Euphorbiaceae family.
+It has no accepted subspecies or varieties, but has several among its 30 synonyms.